UEFA offers bigger rewards to boost Europa League

-Epstein said feedback from England had been “rather negative,” but he believes that will change, helped by Chelsea winning the title last year.
+Epstein said feedback from England had been “rather negative” but believes that will change, helped by Chelsea winning the title last year.

 Italian clubs need good Europa League results to boost their rankings in a long process to regain a fourth Champions League entry for Serie A. Winning the Europa League is a faster road to that goal.

-The cash prize from UEFA for winning the Europa League is typically about $19 million.
+The cash prize from UEFA for winning the Europa League is typically about 14 million euros ($19 million).
 Sevilla earned its share during a 19-match, nine-month labor.

-Nice money in the Financial Fair Play era, yet only half of what a big-market club gets for a six-match trip through a Champions League group that ends in December.
+Nice money in the Financial Fair Play era, yet only half of what a big-market club gets for a six-match trip through a Champions League group which ends in December.

-Epstein expects Europa League earnings to rise for the 2015-18 seasons, possibly surpassing $400 million.
+Epstein said he expects rising Europa League earnings for the 2015-18 seasons.

 Other changes include more direct group-stage entries for high-ranked nations and domestic cup runners-up being denied places.

 However, a coveted Saturday slot for the final is unavailable in the crowded May calendar.